Questacon

 Questacon – The National Science and Technology Centre is a science centre in Canberra, Australia.
-It has more than 200 interactive exhibits related to science and technology.
-Questacon is a popular location for school excursions Australia-wide.
+It has more than 200 interactive exhibits related to science and technology, and is a popular location for school excursions Australia-wide.

 The National Science and Technology Centre hosts the Questacon Science Circus, which is a science outreach program.

 History

 Questacon is an interactive science centre that began as a project of the Australian National University (ANU), in spare space at the Ainslie Public School in Canberra.
 It opened with 15 exhibits and was staffed by volunteers and by the ANU physics lecturer Professor Mike Gore AM.
 It inspired him to develop Australia's first interactive science centre, based on the Exploratorium in San Francisco.
 The name 'Questacon' combines two words— 'quest' meaning 'to discover' and 'con' meaning 'to study'.
 Professor Gore went on to become the founding Director of Questacon and in 2015, he received an Australia Day honour for his service to science.

 Questacon's current building was given to Australia by Japan for the 1988 Bicentenary, and was opened on 23 November 1988.
 The Japanese government and business contributed ¥1 billion, half of the capital cost of A$19.64 million.
 Questacon was formerly housed at the Ainslie Primary School.

 The current director is Jo White.
 She commenced in the role in November 2022, having moved from the Australian Institute of Botanical Science at the Royal Botanic Gardens in Sydney.
 Their previous director, Professor Graham Durant AM, retired in August 2021 after holding the role for 19 years.